Community Creativity Initiative

 Our most significant investments to encourage using the power of arts and culture to solve community problems include:

 Community Creativity Cohort 2 (CCC2) is a participant-led, capacity building program to support organizations that make art and culture central to problem solving.
 It includes both art and culture organizations and non-art organizations.
 The cohort focuses on organizations led by and serving people of color or Indigenous people and/or led by and serving people from rural communities and smaller towns in our region.
 Participants receive general operating grants and capacity building support.
 CCC2 is operated by Arts Midwest.

 Creative Community Leadership Institute (CCLI) is a leadership development program and network that inspires, equips and connects people to lead inclusive community change through art and culture.
-CCLI is operated by Springboard for the Arts in partnership with Racing Magpie and Plains Arts Museum.
+CCLI is operated by Springboard for the Arts in partnership with Racing Magpie and Plains Art Museum.

 Funding and Learning Opportunities

 We encourage people working at the intersection of arts and problem solving to apply to our open grant programs.
-(Note that in 2020 we’ll be making some changes to our open grant programs to be more open and responsive to the communities we serve.
+(Note that we’ll be making some changes to our open grant programs to be more open and responsive to the communities we serve.
 Stay tuned!)

 We are not seeking other investments outside of these open programs at this time.
 We do occasionally have special funding and learning opportunities.
 To be in the loop, please sign up for our e-newsletters or follow us on Facebook, Instagram, LinkedIn or Twitter.